-On the basis of asset quality indicators, the loan portfolio is divided into the categories: performing, underperforming and defaulted.
-The process of assigning exposures to these categories is based on an exposure being past due, a risk classification system, and on additional risk characteristics; these include the initiation of bankruptcy proceedings or similar court procedures, as well as restructurings or collateral liquidations by other banks.
+On the basis of asset quality indicators, the loan portfolio is divided into categories: performing, underperforming and default.
+This categorisation is based on a risk classification system that takes account for repayment arrears as well as other risk characteristics, including the initiation of bankruptcy or legal proceedings, restructurings or collateral liquidations by other banks.
 In addition, other factors which indicate a significant deterioration of the economic situation of the client can also play a role.
-The portfolio indicators allow for a clear overview of the quality of the group's portfolio, and represent one of the most important tools for the credit risk management process.
+The portfolio indicators allow for a clear overview of the quality of the bank's portfolio, and represent one of the most important tools for the credit risk management process.
+The indicators and the associated internal processes are defined in accordance with the requirements of the European Banking Authority.
 The categories are as follows:

 - The performing loan portfolio shows no signs of a potential risk increase.
 Although some exposures show early warning signals, these may not necessarily result in a risk increase being determined. - The underperforming loan portfolio comprises exposures showing increased credit risk.
 This can be caused by temporary payment difficulties (30-90 days) or restructuring, or by a deterioration in the financial circumstances of clients, as expressed through an adjustment of the risk classification.
-Nevertheless, the group still assesses full repayment of the exposure to be possible, e.g. after restructuring.
+Nevertheless, the bank still assesses full repayment of the exposure to be possible, e.g. after restructuring.

-• The defaulted loan portfolio comprises all exposures in default, pursuant to the regulatory definition of default (Regulation (EU) No. 575/2013 under (EU) 2019/876 (CRR II), Art.
+• The default loan portfolio comprises all exposures in default, pursuant to the regulatory definition of default (Regulation (EU) No. 575/2013 under (EU) 2019/876 (CRR II), Art.
 178), that have shown lasting payment difficulties (over 90 days) or other indications.
-These include, among other factors, when the borrower is highly unlikely to meet his loan obligations to the banking group in full or when insolvency proceedings have been initiated.
+These include, among other factors, when the borrower is highly unlikely to meet their loan obligations to the bank in full or when insolvency proceedings have been initiated.
 Further details are provided below.

-Once a higher risk of default is detected for a credit exposure, it is placed under intensified management.
+Once a higher risk of default is detected for a credit exposure, it is placed under intensified management and assigned to the underperforming category.
 This centres on close communication with the client, identification of the source of higher credit default risk and close monitoring of their business activities.
 Decisions on measures to reduce the credit default risk are taken by the authorised decision-making bodies (e.g. Credit Committee on Restructuring).
 In addition, specialised recovery officers may be called in to support the intensified management of the credit exposure.

-One of the first steps in managing such loans is to determine the economic and financial situation of the client, as this is the most important basis for decisions on whether or not the exposure can be restructured.
+One of the first steps in managing such exposures is to determine the current economic and financial situation of the client, as this is the most important basis for decisions on whether or not the exposure can be restructured.
 The aim is to take such decisions at an early stage, while the chances of stabilisation are high and before the exposure enters an advanced phase of payment delay.

-When a credit exposure is classified as defaulted specialised officers take over responsibility for dealings with these loans.
+When a credit exposure is classified as defaulted, specialised officers take over responsibility for dealings with these loans.
+Based on the prospects for the customer, a strategy is developed with the goal of either restructuring or exiting the exposure.
 These officers are supported by specialists in settlement and liquidation (legal unit).
-Collateral is sold through liquidation to a third party at the highest possible price, typically via public auction.
+In the event of collateral realisation, items are sold through liquidation to a third party at the highest possible price, typically via public auction.
 The majority of the collateral sold consists of immovable property such as land or buildings.